pa11y/pa11y/README.md

 ### `click element <selector>`

 This allows you to click or double click an element by passing in a CSS selector.
-This action takes the form `click element <selector>`.
+This action can take the form `click element <selector>`, or, for a double click, `double click element <selector>`.
 E.g.

 ```js
 pa11y(url, {